carl-mahusai/mlops-exer-1/README.md

    - --batch_size. default is 64
    - --max_epochs. default is 2
 3. --mlflow_tracking_uri is optional. if it's ommited the vocab file and checkpoint file are saved at the root. with mlflow server running and --mlflow_tracking_uri included in the arguments, this will upload the vocab file and checkpoint file to your local mlflow
 4. During testing, when i was using distributed processing with mlflow tracking using sqlite, the part which saves artifacts to mlflow kept crashing even if i had everything setup so that only rank 0 will handle saving. it does sometimes work but just in case you're having issues with training using mlflow with sqlite, don't include this argument.
+You can run distributed training consistently if you remove ```--mlflow_tracking_uri``` while ```--distributed_processing``` is on.
 Note that when turned on, it will use the gpu for training.

 4. Build the docker file for the predictor